3688: Plot

-Xia Fei Fei is a 38-year-old parking attendant, locally known as "summon auntie", or "Feng Fei Fei", who has often dreamed of becoming a singer like her idol, Feng Fei-fei since during her school days, and had won many contests singing Feng’s songs during her school days.
+Xia Fei Fei is a 38-year-old parking attendant, locally known as "summon auntie", or "Feng Fei Fei", who has often dreamed of becoming a singer like her idol, Feng Fei-fei since during her school days, and had won many contests singing Feng's songs during her school days.
 She is good-natured, and would often give each driver a chance before issuing a ticket.
 She is well-loved by the drivers, but detested by her colleagues, especially the veteran Jenny and her group of minions who often scheme and plot against her.
 With her mother long gone, Fei Fei and her father, a retired Rediffusion sales representative, nicknamed "Uncle Radio", live a codependent life together.

 At the same time, she has to deal with several other concerns, including supporting her dementia-stricken father-salesman.
 Fei Fei is aided by kopitiam drink-stall owner Ah Luan, who has an alter-ego, Lady Kaka (a reference to Lady Gaga), and childhood friend and taxi driver Mao Shan.
-When news of Feng Fei Fei’s passing broke, Fei Fei also finds something amiss with her father when he became visibly frustrated over the Rediffusion set’s malfunction.
+When news of Feng Fei Fei's passing broke, Fei Fei also finds something amiss with her father when he became visibly frustrated over the Rediffusion set's malfunction.
 It is common knowledge that Rediffusion had been long gone.
-Fei Fei's worries are further worsened when she and her colleagues are retrenched with electronic parking systems replacing their roles.

 In order to take care of her father and cover his rising medical expenses, Fei Fei decides to join the National Singing Competition while coming across an audition.
-Fei Fei eventually makes it to the finals after capturing the nation's heart with her voice and sincerity, but unintentionally offends a fellow contestant, Anita, when she was tricked into saying she was transgender.
-On the day leading to the finals, Fei Fei had to miss the rehearsals when she learns her father had suddenly disappeared.
-Despite fruitless searches around the island, she eventually shows up on the day of the finals, hoping she could find her father.
-She sings her performance piece, to thunderous applause.
+Fei Fei eventually makes it to the finals after capturing the nation's heart with her voice and sincerity.

 In a post-credits scene, Fei Fei has finally found her father while he was wandering in an electronics store; as they eat breakfast together, the Rediffusion set begins to play.